Coronavirus — Book with confidence

 - Overnight stays in Cornwall are not permitted

 - The ‘rule of six’, or other rules about household mixing makes your holiday impossible

 In any of these cases, you will have the following options:

 - Move your booking.
-This can be for any stay up to 13 months ahead.
-It can be for the same retreat or another one, subject to availability.
+This can be for any stay up to 13 months ahead and it can be for the same retreat or another one, subject to availability (see notes).
 The price you pay may be higher or lower depending on the retreat and time of year.
 If higher, you can simply pay the difference.
 If lower we will refund you the difference.
 There will be no admin fee or other charges.

 - Have a refund.
-We will happily refund the full amount you have paid for your holiday including the deposit.
-See note below about booking fees.
+We will happily refund the full amount you have paid for your holiday including the deposit (see notes).

 Refunds relate to the cost of accommodation (deposits and balances) including any fees for dogs.
 We will only retain the £30 booking fee (or charge a £30 admin fee if your booking was made before 8 April 2020).
 This relates to all refunds referred to on this page.

-We reserve the right to make changes or clarifications to this Flexible Booking Policy, which is a temporary policy waiver but if we do so we will give you a minimum of four weeks notice.
+We reserve the right to make changes or clarifications to this Flexible Booking Policy, which is a temporary policy waiver.
+If we make fundamental changes we will give you a minimum of four weeks notice.
 Cancellations for other reasons are according to our standard Terms and Conditions which you can read here.